Although there are different causes of male hair loss, the most common cause of male baldness is androgenetic alopecia.

-It can be used to determine not only the type of involvement, but also the chances of recovery of hair.
+The scale can be used to check for male pattern hair loss, but also to determine the chances of the recovery of the hair.

-The figures serve as a good visual reference both to doctors and to patients.
+The figures of the Norwood-Hamilton scale are good visual references for both doctors and patients.

 The hormones in hair follicle are responsible for hair loss in cases of genetic male baldness.